Lion2410/NeuroNotes/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.
 Read more here: [Setting up a Custom Domain](https://myproject.dev/docs/custom-domain)

- Note
-This README reflects the planning stage of the Real-Time Transcription and Summarization Web Application, as of 07:34 PM WAT on Tuesday, July 15, 2025.
-As development progresses, updates will include detailed setup instructions, API configurations, and additional documentation.
-Stay tuned for the latest progress!